As a pharmacologist, a toxicologist, or a pharmacist, you’ll have a starring role in the medicines and treatments that keep us healthy.

 Most graduates from this subject group will enter careers in healthcare, whether in the lab or on the frontline as a:

-Many will go on to specialise or progress, while some will immediately enter related jobs, including:
+Many will go on to specialise or progress, while some will enter related jobs, including:

 All three subjects will present students with a challenging, technical course, that requires a great level of research and dedication.
 Pharmacologists, toxicologists, and pharmacists are all contributing to the care of patients through medicine, so the level of training is extremely high.
 As with medical degrees, these courses are often longer than the three-year standard.

-Teaching these subjects involves a variety of environments and styles, ranging from lectures and research projects, to laboratory work and industry placements.
+Teaching these subjects involves a variety of environments and styles, ranging from lectures and research projects, to laboratory work, and clinical and industry placements.
 You’ll undertake experiments, both in simulated and real environments, and be encouraged to think innovatively to solve problems.

 Pharmacy degrees will develop your social skills, as you’ll be a forward-facing medical professional who will need to diagnose, understand, and plan treatment for patients.